 As more construction and property management companies utilize tools for data collection and aggregation, they will need the resources that allow them to interpret it and translate it in meaningful ways for better (and more actionable) business intelligence.

-For more information on how your organization can leverage IoT, as well as why it's important to at least consider its potential impact on your industry and technology strategy, you can also check out this article: Why DC SMBs Need an Internet-of-Things (IoT) Strategy.
+For more information on how your organization can leverage IoT, as well as why it's important to at least consider its potential impact on your industry and technology strategy.

 3. Virtual and augmented reality technologies